I’m a frequent YouTube watcher…anything involving gaming…the culture…community….theories, and opinions.

 As much as this upsets me, I find it difficult to heed Gaijin’s advice and simply not buy into certain franchises, especially if I know they are going to be poor (I often end up watching LPs of such titles anyways).
 At the same time however, I find some of my favorite video games have suffered so many reboots, poor sequels, and rushed development phases, that at times I want nothing more than to throw my hands up and say “That’s IT!”

 Some may not agree, but gaming is an art form.
 It takes time and effort to not only create unique characters and story lines.
 It takes time to craft not just entertainment, but an experience that can be enjoyed by gamers around the globe.
-The programming and development of such games requires a lot of technical skill which I personally lack, and have nothing but respect and admiration for anyone who possess it, but due to increasingly shorter deadlines, these potential works of art are often rushes them to be released and are far from ready to be played enjoyably, thus ruining the reputation of classic gaming IPs (Sonic ’06)
+The programming and development of such games requires a lot of technical skill which I personally lack, and have nothing but respect and admiration for anyone who possess it, but due to increasingly shorter deadlines, these potential works of art are often rushed to be released and are far from ready to be played enjoyably, thus ruining the reputation of classic gaming IPs (Sonic ’06)

 The root of the problem is simple…money.
 It’s all about generating revenue, even if it means disappointing hundreds, thousands, and millions of loyal gaming fans.